freenas/freenas-docs/userguide/sharing.rst

    +---------------------+--------------------------------------------------------------------------------------------------------------------------------------------+

-.. note:: When using "fruit", also add the "streams_xattr" and "catia" VFS objects and be sure to configure **all** CIFS shares this way.
+.. note:: When using :guilabel:`fruit`, also add the :guilabel:`streams_xattr` and :guilabel:`catia` VFS objects and be sure to configure **all** CIFS shares this way.
 Reboot the Mac client after making this change.

 These VFS objects do not appear in the drop-down menu as they are always enabled: